Testicular Cancer Overview

-Testicular cancer is an abnormal growth of cells in the testicles.
+Testicular cancer is an abnormal growth of cells in the testicles or testes.
 The testicles are the male reproductive organs (gonads) where sperm are produced.

 - The two small testicular glands lie in a pouch of skin behind the penis called the scrotal sac, or scrotum.